globaleyeproject/pbeukema.github.io/_pages/LabHacks.md

     4. Edit the data in the pages directory and config.yml files to suit your needs.
     * Go to your website (which will live at https://[username].github.io).

 * [Standardize](https://github.com/drivendata/cookiecutter-data-science) your project structure.
 Share with your colleagues.
 Be transparent.
-The following two lines will get you set up.
+Following two lines will get you set up.

 {% highlight c++ %}
 pip install cookiecutter
 cookiecutter https://github.com/drivendata/cookiecutter-data-science
 {% endhighlight %}

 * Need to get a paper but behind a paywall?
-Try [here](https://sci-hub.bz).
+Try sci-hub.
+If [this](https://sci-hub.la) link is broken look on the right side of the [wikipedia page](https://en.wikipedia.org/wiki/Sci-Hub) for up-to-date links.

 ## Data analysis